-\end{thm} From the above Theorem, we obtain a certain asymptotic behavior of the indicator function which is needed to reconstruct the unknown obstacle from the boundary data.
-Precisely, let us fix a point $x_0 \in \mathbb{R}^n\setminus\overline{ch(\Omega)}.$ Then observe that the complex geometric optics solution, see Proposition \ref{SUMMerCGOpro}, has an asymptotic behavior, that is growing exponentially inside the sphere $ S = \{x\in \mathbb{R}^{n-1} ; |x-x_0|= e^{t} \} $ for a sufficiently small $h>0$ and it decays exponentially faster outside the sphere.
-Using this feature of CGO solution, we can see that, when $t<h_D(x_0)$, the indicator function $I_{x_0}(h,t)$ vanishes exponentially for sufficiently small $h>0.$ Now we can expand the sphere so that when the time $t\geq h_D(x_0)$, the obstacle intersects the sphere and by Theorem \ref{main thm} the indicator function becomes large for small $h$.
-Finally, moving the point $x_0$ around $\overline{ch(\Omega)}$, we can enclose the unknown obstacle by the spheres.
-In this way, we can recover not only the convex hull of the obstacle but also some non-convex part of it.
+From this theorem, we obtain the certain asymptotic behavior of the indicator function required to reconstruct the unknown obstacle from the boundary data.
+Specifically, let us fix a point $x_0 \in \mathbb{R}^3\setminus\overline{ch(\Omega)}.$ Then, we observe that the complex geometric optics solution (see Proposition \ref{SUMMerCGOpro}) exhibits an asymptotic behavior, that is, it grows exponentially inside the sphere $ S = \{x\in \mathbb{R}^{2} ; |x-x_0|= e^{t} \} $ for a sufficiently small $h>0$ and decays exponentially fast outside the sphere.
+Using this feature of the CGO solution, we can observe that, when $t<h_D(x_0)$, the indicator function $I_{x_0}(h,t)$ vanishes exponentially for a sufficiently small $h>0.$ Now, we can expand the sphere such that when time $t\geq h_D(x_0)$, the obstacle intersects the sphere, and by Theorem \ref{main thm}, the indicator function becomes large for a small $h$.
+Finally, moving point $x_0$ around $\overline{ch(\Omega)}$, we can enclose the unknown obstacle using the spheres.
+In this manner, we can recover the convex hull of the obstacle and some of its non--convex part.